maziac/currah_uspeech_tests/readme.md

 Adress 1000h has mirrors, e.g. one can use 1001h instead.

+## Oscillator frequency

+I could measure an oscillator frequency of 3,259 MHz for the 3000h intonation.
+The 3001h intonation is 7% higher i.e. 3,487 MHz.
+This might/will vary with different HW.

 # "Best" way to use the uSpeech from Assembler

 If the uSpeech ROM is enabled the ZX Spectrum ROM is inaccessible.